Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/DevOps/process.md

 - The devcontainer must mount the project at the git root and set the working directory accordingly.
 - Ensure `node_modules/.bin` is in the `PATH` for all automation and shell scripts.

+## Environment Verification Checklist (run before any work)
+- Docker engine installed and running:
+  - `docker version` returns client and server info
+- Devcontainer tooling available:
+  - VS Code Dev Containers extension or `devcontainer` CLI
+- Node.js version satisfies engines of all devDependencies (see `npm ci` warnings)
+- PlantUML and Graphviz installed (for rendering PUML locally) or plan to render inside devcontainer
+- Git configured with correct user/email and access to required remotes
+- `gh` GitHub CLI installed if repository automation is needed

 ## Structure & Automation
 - Use `tree` and project structure analysis to verify and document dependencies.
 - Automate release, tagging, and QA steps for reproducibility.